pgsleepy/ultimatexr.io-1/content/guides/troubleshooting.md

 ## Shader errors when using Build and Run

-Build and Run gives the following shader errors:
+Build and Run may output the following shader errors:

 ![](/guides/media/troubleshooting/03ShaderErrors.png)

-You an follow the GitHub issue for this error at https://github.com/VRMADA/ultimatexr-unity/issues/2
+You can follow the GitHub issue for this error at https://github.com/VRMADA/ultimatexr-unity/issues/2